Medical Marketing 101, How To Market Your Practice

-- Google yourself – There is a ton of information here that can help or hurt your practice.
+Medical Marketing Tip 1.
+Google yourself – There’s a ton of information here that can help or hurt your practice.

 - Doctor review sites pop up every day.
 Make sure that your information on them is correct, upload images and logos or anything else that will help drive traffic to you.
 Solicit positive reviews from happy patients.
 Know your options on each site to combat any negative remarks.

-- Create some social media profiles.
-Depending on your specialty, some sites might be better than others at getting your message out.
+- Depending on your specialty, some sites might be better than others at getting your message out.
 Also, the advertising varies by platform.

 - Facebook – Create a business profile and post frequently.
 You can post images and videos however, do not post with your personal facebook profile.
 That will limit advertising options.